sydroconsult/QTalsim/docs/hrus_step_by_step.rst

       To generate the HRUs, the three layers (sub-basins, soil and land use) are intersected in a first step.
 The user can set a minimum size of the HRUs [m²] and a minimum percentage of HRUs relative to the sub-basin's area (see above).
-Please note, that the sum of the areas of all HRUs with the same parameters is compared with the area of the corresponding sub-basin.
+The sum of the areas of all HRUs with the same parameters is compared with the area of the corresponding sub-basin.
 HRUs that fall below the specified size or percentage share are deleted and filled using the ‘Eliminate’-tool.
 You can select the elimination-mode from the